 Despite Sheila's desire to give this book away, I actually enjoyed reading the journey of this man.
 Don Smith was born in 1946 in Brooklyn, living close to the Bedford-Sty area of Brooklyn.
 His parents were divorced and he lived with his Mom, his half-brother, his sister, and grandmother.
 Zaid talked about his youth- he was part of a gang when he was younger.
 He lived above a bar where he'd hear the sounds of Billie Holliday emanating through the speakers.
 This helped fuel Zaid's love for music as a child.
 He would spontaneously appear in a group with others singing on street corners in Brooklyn.
 But overall as a young boy, he tended to be very introverted.
 This would carry on with him later in life

-Zaid would attend John Jay HS in Brooklyn (where he once got into a skirmish with Tony Bonanno, the son of Joe Bonanno the famous MAFIA family-head in Brooklyn, who has no relation to this author whatsoever :) After putting up some solid numbers his last 2 years at John Jay, he decided to take his talents to Iowa State University, who offered him a basketball scholarship.
+Zaid would attend John Jay HS in Brooklyn (where he once got into a skirmish with Tony Bonanno, the son of Joe Bonanno the famous MAFIA family-head in Brooklyn).
+After putting up some solid numbers his last 2 years at John Jay, he decided to take his talents to Iowa State University, who offered him a basketball scholarship.

 At the time Zaid was an amazing athlete.
 He'd gone toe-to-toe against Lew Alcindor at Rucker Park and held his own.
 He was a relentless worker and was blessed with amazing size and speed (think a younger Shawn Kemp).
 At Iowa State, Zaid overcame a cultural-shock (being in an all-white area) to find his niche and make a huge impact in the Big 8 Conference.
 He lead the conference in rebounding for 3 seasons and his scoring his final 2.
 His junior and senior seasons he'd be named an All American.